Is the cost of insurance worth it?

 ACA plans offer:

-- Subsidies based on income, making coverage affordable
+- Subsidies based on income, making coverage more accessible

 - Financial protection, unlike health cost-sharing programs